iszczesniak/cpp/move/index.md

 ## Move-only types

-A move-only type can only be moved: it cannot be copied.
+A value of a move-only type can only be moved, it cannot be copied.
 This is an example of a move-only type:

 ```cpp
 {% include_relative move_only.cc %}